vkhitrin/harlequin-cassandra/README.md

 ## Integration With Harlequin

 Cassandra doesn't use cursor(s), thus `HarlequinCursor` and `HarlequinConnection` behave differently in this adapter.

+A manual translation of `cassandra-driver` objects types to Python types is required for Apache Arrow to work correctly.

-Some quirks are to be expected.
+**Some quirks are to be expected.**

 ## Things To Resolve